 There are over 42 bus lines in Ljubljana and can be used only with electronic keycard Urbana.
 One ride costs 1,2 EUR and is valid for 90 min bus switching period.

 Bicikelj is a public bicycle rental system and consists of 300 bikes and 32 stations, 300 to 500 m away from each other.
 The stations are equipped with an automatic rental terminal for locking and unlocking approximately 20 bicycles each.
 The first 60 minutes of bike rental is free.
 After the first 60 minutes, the hourly rental rate for total hours beyond the first 60 minutes is debited from the user’s bank account.
 However, bikes can be rented for free longer than one hour “serially” during a day if a minimum of five minutes has passed between the two free rides.
 The total number of free rides over the period of users’ subscription is unlimited.

 Short-term subscribers, such as tourists, pay only €1 for an on-line registration that is valid for one week.
 If the bike is not returned within 24 hours, the €350 deposit will be debited.
 Users are able to use the system with their Urbana public transit smart card and personal identification number.

 For a more convenient stay in the city you can download the free Explore Ljubljana app.

 Slovenia is a relatively safe country to visit, but as with traveling to any destination, common sense should be used in all situations.
 Should you need emergency services, dial 113 (details) to be connected to the police department.
-The nationwide emergency number is 112 (details) for emergency medical services.
+The nationwide emergency number is 112 (details).

-The standards for hygiene are high and tap water is generally drinkable, though it is recommended that visitors from different continents drink bottled water.
+The standards for hygiene are high and tap water is generally drinkable, though visitors from different continents are recommend to drink bottled water.

-If you need help or have questions not answered on this page, email us at: email@example.com.
+If you need help arranging your travel or have questions not answered on this page, email us at: firstname.lastname@example.org.
 We are happy to help!